Visual Basic Syntax

 - XML comments start with three apostrophes, these are useful for documentation purposes

-Organizing code is very important, comments and regions are very useful.
-If you were to give away your program to another developer and you had no comments and all the code was scattered around it would take a developer some time to figure out what code is about.
+Organizing code is very important, comments and regions are very useful. it is considered good practice to group and comment your code so it's easy for other developers to work on it (No developer want's to open a huge document with no comments!).
 Comments should provide a small description of that piece of code.
-On the other hand regions are also useful they are just areas of code.
+On the other hand regions are also useful use them to group code together.
 To create a region you use the following syntax

 #region "region name" Other code here.. #End Region